-10. If there is a problem logging in on time, please call our office at 352-742-4127 and advise the Judicial Assistant.
+10. If there is a problem logging in on time, please call our office at 352-742-4127 or email to email@example.com and advise the Judicial Assistant.
 Please understand, however, there is no guarantee the Judge will be able to accommodate you.

 11. Please be sure to provide an email address, otherwise you may not receive notice of what is happening in your case.

-2. Please have the following information when you call:
+2. Please provide the following information when scheduling:

 a.
 The Case Number.